COVID-19: remembering the nursing staff who have lost their lives

 Ceri Phillips, head of the college of human and health sciences at the university, said: ‘Students have described Brian as an inspiring lecturer and role model who taught from the heart, and had a passion for mental health and nursing.’

-She had been working at the hospital on an agency contract since February and had been a nurse for 20 years.
+A nurse for 20 years, she had been working at the hospital on an agency contract since February 2020.

 Southport and Ormskirk Hospital NHS Trust chief executive Trish Armstrong-Child said: ‘Josephine’s husband, Thabo, told me she was passionate, hard-working, always putting others before herself.
 She was "my heroine", he said.’